 As the saying goes: “So much to do, so little time”.
-Planning can be a hassle, especially when it comes to long holidays and countries you know deep down that you have to spend a minimum of 5 days there.
+Planning can be a hassle, especially when it comes to long holidays and countries you know deep down that you have to spend a minimum of 5 days in Korea.

 We’ve come up with a useful itinerary suitable for anyone to help you plan out which sights and attractions you shouldn’t miss!

 Go off the beaten track and explore the beautiful island of Jeju, one of the natural World Heritage sites, and the paradise island in every heart of the locals.
 It is the biggest island in South Korea, abounding with natural wonders that steal your breath away.

 Soak yourself in the Hawaiian-like atmosphere of Jeju island in a day.
 Enjoy a delicious dinner at Donsadon, which has earned the prestigious Michelin star for mouth-watering black pork.
 Yes, you deserve the treat!
 Afterward, don’t forget to check out the Yeon Dong.
 In this pedestrian-only shopping district you can find quirky boutiques and shopping brands in every variety.

 DAY 2: Jeju Island – the Natural Wonders

 Get a head start the next morning and see the sunrise as you hike Seongsan Ilchulbong Peak.
 On top of the peak, you will see the sun rising from the sea surface, rendering dreamy colors to the sea.
 Explore the mysterious Manjanggul Cave and be awed by the force of nature.

 Then, make the most of your day by taking a Day Tour of Western Jeju to see some of its top tourist attractions.
 Book now to secure your visit to breath-taking waterfalls, volcanic scenes, museums and more.

 DAY 3: Seoul City – Pick a perfect hanbok